 My stash will last a long time.
 No doubt the special will continue given the way fast food outlets operate.
 So there is no need to worry.
 Breakfast is a given.

 A thousand days is beyond anything I’m prepared to imagine.

 Several years of breakfast is secure.

-After a couple of years of tasty McMuffins, I realise that the pile of dollars I once had looked as though it would last forever, well, it is considerably smaller than it used to be.
+After a couple of years of tasty McMuffins, I realise that the pile of dollars that was so tall it looked as though it would last forever, well, it is considerably smaller than it used to be.

 I did not replenish the stash, so I’m looking at my last few months of breakfast.